minhtran-q/pattern-knowledge/README.md

   Microservice architecture is an architectural style that structures an application as a collection of small, independent services.
 Each service is created independently, and each one runs a unique process and usually manages its own database.

+  **Core principle:** Breaking down a large application into smaller, independent

 </details>

 ### Database in Microservice architecture